petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 ---
 layout: project
-title: Coil Winder Tool
+title: Coil Spring Winder Tool
 tags:
   - 3D Printing
   - 3D Modeling
-  - Custom Tool
+  - Custom Tools

 description: >
   This is a quick tool I whiped up in cad.
 I was trying to repair the seatbelt winding springs on the Celica when one got unwound.
 I tried to wind it by hand and was rewarder with cuts on my hands and no results.
 I have been trying to wind it manualy for half an hour (unsuccessfully).
 With this tool I was able to do it in 5min without feeling I am defusing a timed bomb.